kymo42/voice-isolator/SETUP.md

 ### Issue: No audio in applications
 **Cause**: Applications not set to use the output virtual device **Solutions:**
-1. Verify Voice Isolator is running (green "Running" status)
+1. Verify SpeakerLove is running (green "Running" status)
 2. Check Discord/Teams/Zoom is set to your output device
 3. Check Windows Volume Mixer (Settings → Sound → Volume mixer)
 4. Restart the application after changing microphone device